DeVePN/SmartContract/README.md

-# DeVPN Smart Contracts 💎
+# &VPN Smart Contracts 💎

 **Tact smart contracts for the DeVPN protocol on TON Blockchain.**

-DeVPN uses a dual-contract architecture to manage decentralized VPN nodes and pay-as-you-go sessions.
+&VPN uses a dual-contract architecture to manage decentralized VPN nodes and pay-as-you-go sessions.

 ## 📜 Deployed Contracts (Testnet)